rackerlabs/genestack/docs/infrastructure-gateway-api.md

                   --patch-file /etc/genestack/gateway-api/gateway-patches.json
     ```

-### Apply Related Gateway routes
+## Apply Related Gateway routes

 Another example with most of the OpenStack services is located at
 `/etc/genestack/gateway-api/gateway-routes.yaml`.
 Similarly, you must modify
 and apply them as shown below, or apply your own.

+??? example "An example routes file you can modify to include your own domain name can be found at `/etc/genestack/gateway-api/gateway-routes.yaml`"

+    ``` yaml
+    --8<-- "etc/gateway-api/gateway-routes.yaml"
+    ```

-!!! example "Modify and apply the routes"
+!!! example "Example modifying and apply the Gateway routes"

     ``` shell
     mkdir -p /etc/genestack/gateway-api